Newmarket Racecourse

 The Newmarket Racecourse is one of the oldest and most historic racecourses in the world.
 It was established over 300 years ago in the 17th Century, or to be more specific, 1636.
 In 1671, King Charles II became the first and currently only reigning British monarch to date to have won a race.

-The racecourse is of course located in Newmarket, which is in the county of Suffolk.
+The racecourse is located in Newmarket, in the county of Suffolk.

 The racecourse is home to the Rowley Mile Course and the July Course.
 These courses have played host to many races over the years.

-One of them is the famous QIPCO Guineas Festival, which features a 1000 Guineas and a 2000 Guineas race.
-Both races have been running for over 200 years, with them beginning in 1809 and 1814 respectively.
-Newmarket is also set to stage the 2024 edition of the Guineas Festival in May 2024.
+2026 will see some of the most prestigious and historic race meetings take place at Newmarket Racecourse.
+One of them is the famous Betfred Guineas Festival, which features a 1000 Guineas and a 2000 Guineas race.
+Both races have been running for over 200 years, with them beginning in 1809 and 1814, respectively.
+Newmarket is also set to stage the 2026 edition of the Guineas Festival from Friday 1st to Sunday 3rd May 2026.

-There is no better way to experience all of the enthralling horse racing action at the Newmarket Racecourse in 2024 with Eventmasters’ Newmarket Hospitality.
+There is no better way to experience all of the enthralling horse racing action at the Newmarket Racecourse in 2026 than with Eventmasters’ Newmarket Hospitality.

 Newmarket Racecourse Hospitality